granitevolition/ai-detector/README.md

-# AI Content Detector
+# AI Content Detector API

-This tool analyzes text to determine whether it was written by a human or an AI model.
-It can process individual sentences, paragraphs, or whole documents.
+This API analyzes text to determine whether it was written by a human or an AI model.
+It provides simple binary classification (0 for human, 1 for AI) for text inputs.

 ## Features

+- REST API for text classification
-- Binary classification (Human vs AI) for text content
+- Binary prediction (0 = human, 1 = AI)
 - Sentence-level analysis for longer documents
 - Standardization of input text
-- Support for asynchronous processing of multiple sentences
-- Detailed debug mode
+- Detailed results for document analysis
-- Interactive CLI mode
-- Configurable model parameters

 ## Requirements